-- To learn the theoretical basis for weather modification. - To learn how cloud weather modification projects are established and conducted. - To learn how to effectively participate in operational programs.
+- To learn how advanced scientific instruments are used to obtain observations. - To learn how field projects are established and conducted. - To learn how to effectively participate in a field project.

 Learning Outcomes

 By the end of this course each student should be able to: